shashikant-sk/shashikant-sk/README.md

 ## Welcome to my World :. . .
 My name is **shashikant** :raising_hand: and I am a 22 year old **Web Developer** :zap: , **Android developer** :lock:, **UX designer** :artist: , **Researcher** :microscope: and a **Book Worm** :book:.
 I love learning new stuff :bulb: which has a future/value in the global market.
 I love increasing connections :two_men_holding_hands: and looking out for every oppurtunity I can grab.
 I love competitive coding :trident: and spend a fair amount of time :hourglass: going through business case studies or research papers :sparkles:.

+To be a part of a progressive organization that gives scope to enhance my knowledge and skills and reach the pinnacle in the field with sheer determination, dedication and hard work.
+I am currently working on myself to gain technical knowledge and presentation/communication skills.
+Am capable of working as a team player or independently.
+Am currently pursuing my bachelor degree in Computer Science and Engineering from KIIT University.
 <!--defining python code section-->

 ![shashikant Activity Graph](https://activity-graph.herokuapp.com/graph?username=shashikant-sk&theme=react-dark&hide_border=true&area=true)